Navigating The Car Accident Insurance Claims Process

 Notify Your Insurance Company Quickly

-Call your insurance company or local agent as soon as possible.
+Call the company or local agent as soon as possible.
 You can also file a claim online through the insurer’s website or app.
 Give them clear facts about the accident, including the date, time, location, and names of everyone involved.
 Delays in reporting may affect your coverage or cause the company to deny the claim.

 Provide All Required Information